Skip to main content

 Transition Year Workshop

 This workshop engages transition year students on the topic of climate change and sustainability.
-This workshop addresses the causes and global impacts of climate change and renewable and non-renewable technologies.
 Building on the foundations of the Science and Geography curriculum of the Junior Cycle, these workshops are fantastic preparation for the Senior Cycle.

 Cross Curricular Links in Leaving Certificate Subjects